onemarcfifty/onemarcfifty.github.io/_posts/2022-06-07-HyperV-Proxmox.md

 As we run the hypervisor on top of a virtualized environment, the machine is roughly 25% slower (as the virtualization layer below needs to emulate the hardware) - ~~besides that, I have seen no side effects so far.~~ **After the 2nd reboot I ran into issues**

 I had been working intensively with snapshots, therefore I initially did not realize that there is a big problem.
 After the 2nd reboot this did not work any more.
-After 10 minutes or so the machine went to high CPU utilization )100%) and became unusable.
-Checking the forums it turns out that this is a known .
+After 10 minutes or so the machine went to high CPU utilization (100%) and became unusable.
+Checking the forums it turns out that this is a known issue.
 Things seem to be fixed with Kernel version 5.15 - I will update here as soon as I have more info. **For the time being this does not work on AMD Ryzen**